 Employers must pay any outstanding salary or other payments due to the employee within seven days of termination.
 Employees can request a certificate of termination from the employer that includes the reason for termination but excludes any evaluation of the employee’s work, unless requested by the employee.

-Is severance pay required upon termination?
+Is severance pay required upon termination in Malawi?

 If an employee’s contract is terminated due to reasons such as redundancy, retrenchment, economic difficulties, technical needs, structural changes, operational requirements or unfair dismissal, they are entitled to receive severance pay.